nitro41992/splitting-sucks/docs/app_navigation_redesign.md

   - Security and best practices outlined

 **Pending:**
-- Integration of Cloud Functions testing with emulator (currently getting a validation error for `assign_people_to_items`)
 - Implementation of redesigned UI components in Flutter (navigation bar, Receipts screen, workflow modal, etc.)
 - Firestore service methods for CRUD operations and auto-save logic
 - Draft management (save, resume, edit, delete) in the app